 Venus, Wesley and Mark King.
 The Gordon State College Writing Handbook.
 Barnesville, GA: 2015.
-E-book. http://faculty.gordonstate.edu/wvenus/Handbook.htm

-Daily access to the Gordon College Hightower Library electronic website is required as well as access to a college-level dictionary.
+E-book. http://faculty.gordonstate.edu/wvenus/Handbook.htm Daily access to the Gordon College Hightower Library electronic website is required as well as access to a college-level dictionary.

-Course Requirements
+Course Requirements and Grading

-Our work will consist of four units, each resulting in an essay.
+Our work will consist of four "hurdles."
+Three of the four hurdles are comprised of a single essay.
+The fourth hurdle is a hodgepodge of other, course-related work.
 Each essay will likely be rewritten multiple times (more on that later) will be assigned during the semester.
 Due dates are left to the discretion of the student (more on that later, too).